 Prioritize tests with the highest business impact and failure probability, placing those with lower impact and likelihood at the bottom.
 This strategic approach enhances testing efficiency and helps prevent catastrophic failures by guiding what to test first.

-3. Pick the right testing tools and frameworks
+3. Pick the right automation testing tools and frameworks

-Choosing the right technology involves more than just considering costs.
+Choosing the right test automation tool involves more than just considering costs.
 Take into account your team’s capabilities, assess ease of use, and evaluate the solution’s impact on your business.
 Determine if upgrades to your tech stack are necessary and check compatibility with existing technology.
-Ultimately, ask yourself how well the testing automation solution aligns with your specific needs.
+Ultimately, ask yourself how well the automation testing solution aligns with your specific needs.

 When testing mobile apps, consider supported platforms on both iOS and Android.
 You can either use separate testing platforms, like UI Automation for iOS and Robotium for Android, or opt for a tool such as Appium or Selenium that caters to both platforms.

-Aim for a solution that minimizes unnecessary complications and doesn’t impose a steep learning curve on your team.
+Aim for a test automation solution that minimizes unnecessary complications and doesn’t impose a steep learning curve on your team.

 Image: Whether you are using popular tools such as Selenium, unit testing frameworks, or continuous integration systems like Jenkins—TestRail can be integrated with almost any tool.